Skip to Content

 We completely fell in love with Kathmandu.
 Yes, it's messy and slightly disorderly, but there's something magical about it that just gets in your skin and makes you quickly fall in love with it.

 Kathmandu was our base to start our Himalayan trekking adventures around Nepal.
-In fact, most gay travelers heading to the city are here for the same reason.
+Most gay travelers heading to the city are here for the same reason.
 The tourism industry here is all geared towards treks to Annapurna, Everest Base Camp, Langtang, Poon Hill, etc. The center of the city is a labyrinth of businesses geared towards trekkers including agencies, trekking clothes shops, hostels, bars, restaurants, and more.

 Thanks to the large international trekking community, a small gay scene also thrives in Kathmandu.
 In this gay guide to Kathmandu, we've put together all our first-hand discoveries of the city's finest gay-friendly hotels, bars, restaurants, and more.